gobinda-das-dev/helperF-x-/README.md

 ParaSplitter(myPara);
 ```

-It will returns an object of
+It will return an object of
 - no of words?
 - no of lines?
 - array of each word